 A Quick Glace de Viande

 For the glace de viande, add brown stock to a saucepan over medium heat and reduce until a syrupy consistency is achieved.
-Depending on your stove, the heat level and the cooking vessel employed, a quart of brown stock will yield 4-8 oz. of glace de viande.
+Depending on your stove, the heat level, and the cooking vessel employed, a quart of brown stock will yield 4-8 oz. of glace de viande.

-Best Served With: poached chicken, duck
+Best Served With: poached chicken, duck or paella.

-Red Pepper Sauce – Albufera Sauce
+Red Pepper Sauce

 - 1 cup Supreme sauce

-- 1 tablespoon red-pepper butter see below
+- 1 tablespoon red pepper butter see below

-- Salt and pepper to taste
+- salt and pepper to taste

-- For the Red Pepper Butter
+For the Red Pepper Butter

-- 8 tablespoons 1 stick unsalted butter, softened
+- 8 tablespoons unsalted butter softened

-- 1 tablespoon minced shallots
+- 1 tablespoon shallots minced

-- 2 teaspoons minced garlic
+- 2 teaspoons garlic minced

 - 1 teaspoon lemon zest

-- salt & freshly ground pepper to taste
+- salt and pepper to taste

-- Prepare the Red Pepper Butter
+Prepare the Red Pepper Butter

 - Place the bowl into the fridge to fully chill the butter before adding it to the red pepper sauce.

-- Prepare the Red Pepper Sauce
+Prepare the Red Pepper Sauce

 - Add the red-pepper butter, mix and reduce to desired thickness.

 - Taste for additional seasoning and add if necessary.